theocjr/social-media-forensics/README.md

 * `char-grams_analysis`: code and scripts related to analysis of different values for character grams.
 * `utils`: utility code like scripts for installing required libraries.

 Each Python program has a `-h/--help` command-line option that presents an usage explanation describing each option meaning.
+Most of these option have default values.

 #### Dataset Pre-Processing